-- Negotiating a fair settlement with the insurance company or receiving an award from the court in a personal injury lawsuit.
+- Negotiating a fair settlement with the insurance company or obtaining an award from the court in a personal injury lawsuit

 Which Factors Can Increase My Pain and Suffering Damages?

 The purpose of pain and suffering damages is to reimburse you for the emotional and psychological traumas you experienced because of the accident.
-Some of the factors that may increase your compensation include:
+Some of the factors that may increase your financial recovery include:

-- Suffering and documented physical pain, or an injury is known to be painful;
+- Suffering documented physical pain, or a painful injury

-- The length of your hospital stay, whether you required rehabilitation, and other factors related to your treatment;
+- The length of your hospital stay and whether you required rehabilitation

-- Whether you experienced emotional trauma because of permanent impairment or another serious injury; and
+- Whether you experienced emotional trauma because of permanent impairment or another serious injury

-- If you are experiencing ongoing psychological effects, such as anxiety and depression.
+- Whether you are experiencing ongoing psychological effects, such as anxiety and depression

 For example, a person who suffers serious burns and has permanent scarring on their face and hands will generally receive significantly more in non-economic damages than an accident victim who suffers a broken arm that heals completely in a few months.